udit-166/Food-Delivery-Backend/README.md

 # 🍽️ Restaurant Service - Food Delivery App

 This microservice is responsible for managing restaurant data and food items in a scalable food delivery system.
-It interacts with other services such as `auth-service` and `user-service`.

 ---